m1010j/async-explorations-writeup/README.md

 ## I set out to write asynchronous recursive functions.
 I wasn't prepared for what I discovered.

 JavaScript is a single-threaded language, but browsers use multiple threads to handle asynchronicity.
 I set out to explore how much we can leverage the multi-threaded nature of browsers with asynchronous recursive functions.
-The results were decidedly mixed and deeply confusing.
-And along the way I stumbled upon a number of surprising facts:
+The results are decidedly mixed and deeply confusing:

 - In Chromium-based browsers, unlike in Firefox, Safari, and Edge, some asynchronous recursive functions are executed using multiple logical cores.
 - But other, more computationally intensive, asynchronous recursive functions are executed using just one logical core in all browsers.
 - Both synchronous and asynchronous recursive functions run more slowly when invoked by a Web Worker than when invoked in the main thread.
+- On Windows, Edge executes asynchronous recursive functions much more slowly than both Chromium-based browsers and Firefox.
+- On macOS, Safari executes synchronous recursive functions faster than Chromium-based browsers and Firefox, and it executes some asynchronous recursive functions faster than Firefox but slower than Chromium-based browsers.
-- On iOS, Chromium-based browsers never use multiple logical cores.
+- On iOS, even Chromium-based browsers never appear to use multiple logical cores.
 - On Android, Chromium-based browsers execute some asynchronous recursive functinos even faster than the number of logical cores available to them would suggest.
 - Memoization doesn't have any apparent performance benefit for asynchronous recursive functions.